 Project prioritization is the result of legislation in 2005 and 2006.
 Sec.
-48 of Act 175 19 V.S.A. paragraph 10b(c) of the 2006 Legislative Session directs the Agency of Transportation to explain how projects are prioritized and selected for inclusion in the annual budget.
+48 of Act 175 of the 2006 Legislative Session (19 V.S.A. paragraph 10b(c)) directs the Agency of Transportation to explain how projects are prioritized and selected for inclusion in the annual budget.
+In 2006, VTrans worked with the state's various Regional Planning Commissions and the Chittenden County Metropolitan Planning Organization to assign a numerical score to transportation projects based on defined criteria.
+The scores drive the transportation program and are an essential part of the budget process.